 Options available to a company facing “Compulsory Liquidation” and Winding-Up Petition vary depending on how far you are in the process.
 If HMRC chases you, make every effort to arrange an HMRC time to pay for any taxes due, rather than be wound up.
 The only way to definitively stop “Compulsory Liquidation” or a “Winding-Up Petition” to satisfy the outstanding amount to the Creditor in full, coming to satisfactory payment terms for both parties, or by placing the company into a formal Insolvency process, like an “Administration“.

 Why serve a winding up petition when the company has no assets it owns?

 So logically.
-Why do it?
+Why does it?

 May My Company’s Bank Account Be Frozen When A Winding Up Petition Is Issued against My Company?

 The straightforward answer, yes.